Momentum Men’s Journey

 How to apply

 This trip is designed for people who are not highly engaged in the Jewish community or Jewish ritual observance.
 Our participants must have children at home age 18 or younger OR be the parenting partner of a recent Momentum alumna.
-For 2021 ONLY, the age limit for the youngest child is 21.
+For 2021 and 2022 ONLY, the age limit for the youngest child is 21.

 Participants must be physically and emotionally healthy.